johame72/gpt4-pdf-chtbt-lngchn-chrmdb/README.md

 - Make sure you're running the latest Node version.
 Run `node -v`
 - Try a different PDF or convert your PDF to text first.
 It's possible your PDF is corrupted, scanned, or requires OCR to convert to text.
-- `Console.log` the `env` variables and make sure they are exposed.
+- `console.log` the `env` variables and make sure they are exposed.
 - Make sure you're using the same versions of LangChain and Chroma as this repo.
 - Check that you've created an `.env` file that contains your valid (and working) API keys, environment and index name.
 - If you change `modelName` in `OpenAI`, make sure you have access to the api for the appropriate model.